Psalm 129

-Psalm 129 is the 129th psalm of the biblical Book of Psalms, one of 15 psalms that begin with the words "A song of ascents" (Shir Hama'alot).
+Psalm 129 is the 129th psalm of the Book of Psalms, beginning in English in the King James Version: "Many a time have they afflicted me from my youth".
+In the slightly different numbering system used in the Greek Septuagint and the Latin Vulgate, this psalm is Psalm 128.
+In Latin, it is known as "Saepe expugnaverunt me a iuventute".
+It is one of 15 psalms that begin with the words "A song of ascents" (Shir Hama'alot).
 The New King James Version calls it "A Song of Victory over Zion’s Enemies", and the Revised Standard Version calls it a "Prayer for the Downfall of Israel’s Enemies", but Albert Barnes notes that the psalm itself is merely entitled "A Song of Degrees" (i.e. a Song of Ascents) and it is not attributed to any author.

-In the slightly different numbering system used in the Greek Septuagint version of the bible, and in the Latin Vulgate, this psalm is Psalm 128.
+The psalm forms a regular part of Jewish, Catholic, Lutheran, Anglican and other Protestant liturgies.

 Origin

 Barnes argues that this psalm "would be applicable to many periods of the Jewish history, and it is not of such a nature that it can with certainty be referred to any one of them.
 There is nothing in it which would forbid us to suppose that it was composed on the return from the Babylonian exile, but there is nothing to fix it definitely to that event ...
 It would seem probable that it was composed during a time of trouble, of war, or of persecution.
 Why it was made one of the 'Songs of Degrees' is equally unknown".